Little-Known Tax Deductions on Crossover Vehicles

 If plans A, B, or C do not make your crossover a truck, you are stuck with meeting four of the five specifications that we discussed above.
 The good news is that manufacturers generally list at their websites the specifications that you need for comparison.

-If your crossover vehicle has a high-enough GVWR and achieves truck status, you may use Section 179 expensing of up to $25,000 to deduct the vehicle.
-Further, if this qualified crossover truck is new (not previously owned), it qualifies for 100 percent bonus depreciation (yes, a complete tax write-off in the year you place the vehicle in service for business use.
+If your crossover vehicle has a high-enough GVWR and achieves truck status, you may use Section 179 expensing of up to $25,000 and/or 100-percent Bonus Depreciation to deduct the vehicle.

-In the example above, the qualifying crossover truck triggered a possible $47,000 first-year deduction compared to the $11,060 first-year write-off for the crossover car.
+In the example above, the qualifying crossover truck triggered a possible $47,000 first-year deduction compared to the $18,000 maximum first-year write-off for the crossover car.